cl-roberts/pws-herring-basa/sensitivity/README.md

-# todo
+# A GUI for Sensitivity Analysis for the Prince William Sound Herring Bayesian Age-Structured Stock Assessment Model (BASA)

-write readme for project package and dependent codebase
+This is a GUI for **easy** and **visually appealing** sensitivity analaysis in the BASA model, which measures level of herring stock in the Prince William Sound in Alaska.
+It is built on top of the BASA package and generates a Shiny app.

-Contributions by project team members
+## Contributions

 CL Roberts:
-- Project structure
+- Team lead for overall project
-- Lead role on package and module design
+- Designed package and module structures
-- Shiny app creation
+- Designed and coded Shiny app

 Veronica Lee:
 - Wrote explicit and implied use cases